jugc/jekyll-now/about.md

 ### What am I up to now?

 I am in the process of a life re-start in California.
-After working in academia for over four years, I am ready to move to the industry.
+After living in Europe (Denmark and Switzerland) for over four years, I am ready to move closer to home.
 Currently, I am brushing up my statistics and getting up to speed in the tools used in industry, so I can transition to a career in **Data Science**.

 1. For statistics, I am following the [Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesSciences/StatLearning/Winter2016/about) course by Standford.
 Personally, I enjoy the academic approach taken by the course and that it uses R. I am not too familiar with R yet, because I have been using python until now.
 This will force me to learn another useful language for a Data Science career.
 2. For programming, I am continuously learning about python and recently began learning R. In addition, I am forcing myself to become familiar with SQL queries since I never used it during my Ph.D. and postdocs.
 I was accessing the data in the cluster via terminal, but I never had an SQL database.